akvo/akvo-product-design/FLOW/Features/82-approval-workflow/FunctionalDesign.md

 - to see in which step of the workflow process the subject currently is it gets a certain mark/stamp/status
 - in a different stage of the workflow a new user plays a role and is responsible for completing the task

-Based on the initial research we decided to create the feature to enable two types of worflows: ordered and un-ordered.
+Based on the initial research we decided to enable two types of worflows: ordered and un-ordered.
 The user can create an unlimited amount of steps (stages of the workflow/desks/tasks) his worflow consists of and assign responsible users for the steps.
 A workflow can be reused with multiple surveys.
 To see in which step of the workflow the submitted form is currently in, we will translate the names of the steps into statuses (stamps/marks) that are given to the submitted data.

 ### Marketing description
 A marketing description of this feature.